 - Printing currency as a monetary policy tool.

 We see a possible drift towards a multi-polar reserve-currency system.
 The magnitude and time horizon for this is obviously highly uncertain, but we were already seeing a marginal shift in this direction with a number of central banks starting to allocate towards China’s currency and some (Russia and Kazakhstan, for example) already having made meaningful shifts away from the US dollar.

-On the one hand, current market dislocation and the Fed’s response reinforce the US dollar’s status, and we don’t anticipate that the greenback will be usurped any time soon.
-However, the currency does face increasing headwinds; ‘deglobalisation’, inaction from the International Monetary Fund (IMF), capital-flow frictions, digitalisation of currencies, and political tensions all potentially point the other way over the longer term.
-Alongside the IMF’s inability to have a meaningful impact, one could potentially add that the politicisation of funding by the US administration, and attempts to politicise the IMF disbursements by the US, may also push institutions and governments to start looking beyond the US dollar for alternatives.
+On the one hand, current market dislocation and the Fed’s response reinforces the US dollar’s status, and we don’t anticipate that the greenback will be usurped any time soon.
+However, it does face increasing headwinds; ‘deglobalization’, inaction from the International Monetary Fund (IMF), capital-flow frictions, digitalization of currencies, and political tensions all potentially point the other way over the longer term.
+Alongside the IMF’s inability to have a meaningful impact, one could potentially add that the politicization of funding by the US administration, and attempts to politicize the IMF disbursements by the US, may also push institutions and governments to start looking beyond the US dollar for other alternatives.